CanadianRunner/Portfolio-Capstone/Proposal.md

 My portfolio will have a custom domain and will be available on presentation day.
 It will have links to my past projects/code reviews.
-It will have an attractive homepage with custom styling
+It will have an attractive homepage with custom styling I will have consistent design language with a custom header/footer present throughout the app.
+I need to understand more about hosting and will dive into hosting my website on a Rasberry Pi.
+I will start with this resource (I have no previous experience with Rasberry Pi). https://www.codecademy.com/learn/learn-raspberry-pi

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
 I intend to develop this application with React and JS animations.